MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Abstract

 \section{Abstract}

-Interpretability has emerged as a crucial aspect of machine learning, aimed at providing insights into the working of complex neural networks.
-However, existing solutions vary vastly based on the nature of the interpretability task, with each use case requiring substantial time and effort.
-This paper introduces MARGIN, a simple yet general approach to address a large set of interpretability tasks ranging from identifying prototypes to explaining image predictions.
-MARGIN exploits ideas rooted in graph signal analysis to determine influential nodes in a graph, which are defined as those nodes that maximally describe a function defined on the graph.
+Interpretability has emerged as a crucial aspect of building trust in machine learning systems, aimed at providing insights into the working of complex neural networks that are otherwise opaque to a user.
+There are a plethora of existing solutions addressing various aspects of interpretability ranging from identifying prototypical samples in a dataset to explaining image predictions or explaining mis-classifications.
+While all of these diverse techniques address seemingly different aspects of interpretability, we hypothesize that a large family of interepretability tasks are variants of the same central problem which is identifying \emph{relative} change in a model's prediction.
+This paper introduces MARGIN, a simple yet general approach to address a large set of interpretability tasks MARGIN exploits ideas rooted in graph signal analysis to determine influential nodes in a graph, which are defined as those nodes that maximally describe a function defined on the graph.
 By carefully defining task-specific graphs and functions, we demonstrate that MARGIN outperforms existing approaches in a number of disparate interpretability challenges.